-- If the applicant does not check the box "This project does not qualify as a Disadvantaged Community" they are required to provide project map(s) and provide the DAC information as required in both A & B. - Maps should include all census tracts/schools that the project reaches, not just the ones that are disadvantaged
+- If the applicant does not check the box "This project does not qualify as a Disadvantaged Community," they are required to provide project map(s) and provide the DAC information as required in both A & B. - Maps should include all census tracts/schools that the project reaches, not just the ones that are disadvantaged.

-When evaluating sub-question C the evaluator should consider:
+When evaluating sub-question C, the evaluator should consider:

-- Does the project provide reasonable improvements to close missing gaps; increase needed routes or connections (such as access to and/or community safety for disadvantaged community residents to parks, greenways, open space, health care centers, transit stops, and other community assets); or address the poor conditions of an existing route? - If developing a new route/connection, will the project result in a convenient and logical route that residents will want to use because it offers improved access to destinations the community commonly utilizes?
+Does the project provide reasonable improvements to close missing gaps; increase needed routes or connections (such as access to and/or community safety for disadvantaged community residents to parks, greenways, open space, health care centers, transit stops, and other community assets); or address the poor conditions of an existing route?

-- Will the project address the lack of, or need for, active transportation planning?
-And/or does the project address the community concerns about the lack of pedestrian or bicycle safety education in their community? - If the project is not located in the DAC, will they have reasonable access points to the project? - Applicants should also, when applicable, explain how anti-displacement policies and actions are being implemented in their community/city/county to discourage gentrification of the community being impacted by the project. - Applicant should address this, even if just to say that displacement is not an issue in their community.
-If displacement is not an issue an applicant should not be downgraded as long as it was addressed as not a concern of their Disadvantaged Community.
-Say WHY it is not applicable for your community. - o Talk about how this is being addressed, whether through policies or work groups
+- If developing a new route/connection, will the project result in a convenient and logical route that residents will want to use because it offers improved access to destinations the community commonly utilizes? - Will the project address the lack of, or need for, active transportation planning?
+And/or does the project address the community concerns about the lack of pedestrian or bicycle safety education in their community? - If the project is not located in the DAC, will they have reasonable access points to the project? - Applicants should also, when applicable, explain how anti-displacement policies and actions are being implemented in their community/city/county to discourage gentrification of the community being impacted by the project. - Applicants should address this, even if just to say that displacement is not an issue in their community.
+If displacement is not an issue, the applicant should not be downgraded as long as they explain WHY it is not a concern. - The applicant should discuss how this is being addressed, whether through policies or workgroups.

 Points Applicant's ability to demonstrate the project will result in a direct benefit to the Disadvantaged Community.
-4 Points The application clearly and convincingly Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network and/or meets an important disadvantaged community need.
-3 Points The application convincingly explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important disadvantaged community need.
+4 Points The application clearly and convincingly explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network, and/or meets an important disadvantaged community need.
+3 Points The application convincingly explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network, or meets an important disadvantaged community need.
 2 Points The application somewhat explains how the project closes a gap, provides connections to, and/or addresses a deficiency in an active transportation network.
 It may meet an important disadvantaged community need.
 1 Point The application does not clearly explain how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network.
 It minimally meets an important disadvantaged community need.
 0 Points Evaluators can award a score of zero if they believe the application does not address how the project will directly benefit a disadvantaged community.

-❖ Points for part D (Project Location) and Part E (Severity) will be calculated by CTC.
+Points for part D (Project Location) and Part E (Severity) will be calculated by CTC.